 The network adopts the title "WeatherScope" for its half-hour programming blocks.

-Kristina Abernathy, Janine D'Adamo (Albert), and Kim Perez (who originally joined the network in 1991 as a forecaster).
+Kristina Abernathy, Janine D'Adamo (Albert), Gene Rubin (who had worked at the network for a brief period during its early days), and Kim Perez (who originally joined the network in 1991 as a forecaster).

 "The Chase" (tornadoes) and "Hurricanes 95: Season on Edge."

 The network launches a forum on CompuServe.
 Originally run by Weather Channel employees, forum control is later given to a CompuServe employee shortly thereafter.
 Around the same time, weather.com debuts as "The Weather Channel Interactive."

 March 1, 1995Flavor changes/narration discontinued

 Local Forecast flavors are dramatically consolidated.
 The "Local Update" page that includes NowCast information from the National Weather Service is added to certain flavors.
 Narration of the local forecast is discontinued.